AABearBots/First-Closed-Doors-Competition/README.md

 ## Overview

+The AA Platform provides the environment to develop bots, and once bots are ready to go live, runs them in the cloud.

+AA Bots are open source projects in Github, programed in JavaScript.
+The platform calls bots and puts them to run in specific time intervals.
+Bots consume services from the platform and from other bots, and at the same time, produce an output that is stored in the cloud (to be consumed by other bots).

 There are three GitHub Organizations you need to be familiar with:

-* [Advanced Algos](https://github.com/AdvancedAlgos): Features repositories with the AA Platform code including the bits that run in the cloud (AACloudPlatform) and in the web browser, along with a few other platform-related tools and documentation.
+* [Advanced Algos](https://github.com/AdvancedAlgos): Features repositories with the AA Platform code including the bits that run in the cloud (AACloudPlatform) and in the web browser, along with a few other platform-related configurations and documentation.

 * [AAMasters](https://github.com/AAMasters): Its a showcase GitHub organization similar to the one each Dev Team needs to create for themselves.
 It features several examples of bots, each in their corresponding repository.